y'all. What follows is the text of AB 1319, which includes

 terms to which you agree when you enter into contract with

-Please read this page--heck, consider reading Bon's article on the law and its impact on CD workshops in Los Angeles here--and check out all the links within that piece for even more reading about the law.
+Please read this page -- heck, consider reading Bonnie Gillespie's excellent article on the law and its impact on CD workshops in Los Angeles here -- and check out all the links within that piece for even more reading about the law.
 Please also read this follow-up piece on the "grey area" for this law here (and Q&A here).

-If you wish to keep a PDF copy of the appropriate contract for the services you've hired Cricket Feet, Inc., to provide, scroll all the way down and have at it.
-But until you have gone over to this page and filled out the signature form, your contract will not be official with us.
+If you wish to keep a PDF copy of your contract for the services you've hired Cricket Feet, Inc., to provide, scroll all the way down and have at it.

-As always, if you have ANY questions about AB 1319 or any other elements of the Talent Counseling Services provided by Cricket Feet, Inc., we'd love to hear from you.
+As always, if you have ANY questions about AB 1319 or any other elements of the Talent Counseling Services provided by Cricket Feet, Inc., let us know.